Food On Book

 0

+We discovered recipes for red meat, lamb, red meat, and chicken, cooking en cocotte_cooking a protein in a blanketed pot with little to no liquid_concentrates flavor.
 We were skeptical that the technique might effectively translate to fish.
 Fish cooks speedily; might the fish dry out inside the dry pot?
-We gave the approach a shot with fatty salmon fillets, however, and we were more than pleasantly surprised.
+However, we gave the approach a shot with fatty salmon fillets, and we were more than pleasantly surprised.
+By passing on searing the salmon fillets, we found that we got simply what we desired: perfectly cooked, moist salmon, basted in its jus, that flaked apart in large buttery chunks.

 SALMON EN COCOTTE WITH LEEKS AND WHITE WINE